Careers360 Logo

 Linear Permutation

 This is defined as when some things are arranged linearly.
-Like arrangement of books, pens and many more.
+Like the arrangement of books, pens and many more.

 The formula to compute problems goes by: nPr